ACDguide/BigData/BigData/tools/tools-python1.md

 ## Package and environment management

-A package manager is a collection of tools that automates the configuration, installation, upgrades and removal of software packages, they can handle dependencies.
-Some package manager are also environment managers as they allow to create separate enviroments and handle potential conflicts between packages belonging to the same environment.
-An evironment manager will also keep track of all the packages and versions installed, so that is easier to reproduce the same environment again in a consistent manner.<br>
+A package manager is a collection of tools that automates the configuration, installation, upgrades and removal of software packages and handles dependencies.
+Some package managers are also environment managers as they allow users to create separate environments and handle potential conflicts between packages belonging to the same environment.
+An environment manager will also keep track of all the packages and versions installed, so that it's easier to reproduce the same environment again in a consistent manner.<br>
-Here we are covering some of the package and environment managers most used for Python, for a full list check the [python documentation](https://packaging.python.org/en/latest/key_projects/).
-Some are python specific as venv, virtualenv and pipenv, the conda managers can also be used for R, Julia and many other analysis softwares.
+Here we cover some of the package and environment managers most used for Python.
+For a full list, check the [python documentation](https://packaging.python.org/en/latest/key_projects/).
+Some managers are Python specific, such as venv, virtualenv and pipenv.
+The conda managers can also be used for R, Julia and many other analysis softwares.

 ```{glossary}